totoCZ/trane-makudo/README.md

 # AC IR Protocol — Reverse Engineered

-Reverse-engineered IR protocol for a **Qunda / compatible split AC unit**, captured via a **Tuya Zigbee IR blaster** (ZS06/ZS08/TS1201 family) and decoded from scratch.
+Reverse-engineered IR protocol for a **Trane / compatible split AC unit**, captured via a **Tuya Zigbee IR blaster** (ZS06/ZS08/TS1201 family) and decoded from scratch.

-> Two remotes were tested (Qunda and original).
+> Two remotes were tested (Qunda and original brand).
 They produce **identical IR frames** — one remote is enough for all captures.

 ---